Training structure

 Faculty of Science

-"The aim of this course is to consolidate students' grounding in ecology and/or evolution by inviting them to define a research topic and question(s), by defining relevant hypotheses in a well-argued manner, and by justifying a strategy for acquiring and analyzing the data needed to test them.
+The objective of this course is to consolidate students' foundations in ecology and/or evolution by inviting them to define a research topic and question(s), formulate relevant hypotheses with supporting arguments, and justify a data acquisition and analysis strategy for testing them.

-- Independent tutored work: identification of a relevant scientific question; bibliographical synthesis to establish the state of the art and justify scientific hypotheses; proposal and justification of a methodological approach (materials and methods) to test the proposed hypotheses.
+- Independent work under supervision: identification of a relevant scientific question; bibliographic review to establish the state of the art and justify scientific hypotheses; proposal and justification of a methodological approach (materials and methods) to test the proposed hypotheses.

-The topics can be based on any question identified by the students (in groups of 3/4), and validated by the teaching team, and draw on different approaches to suit the expectations of the different courses.
-For example, students may propose a field or experimental sampling strategy, a meta-analysis of literature data, an analysis of sequences retrieved from GenBank, an analysis of occurrence data retrieved from GBIF, etc.
+Topics may cover any issue identified by students (in groups of 3/4) and approved by the teaching team, and may be based on different approaches to suit the requirements of different courses.
+For example, students may propose a field sampling or experimentation strategy, a meta-analysis of literature data, an analysis of sequences retrieved from GenBank, an analysis of occurrence data retrieved from GBIF, etc.

-In all cases, projects must involve a genuine data acquisition strategy, identified, justified and described by the students in the materials and methods requested in M1S2, with a provisional timetable for the project's progress and identification of the tasks that each student will carry out within each group as part of the project's implementation in M2S3.
-Projects must also be financially realistic, with a provisional budget, and must be able to be finalized within the time available in M2S3.
+In all cases, projects must involve a genuine data acquisition strategy, identified, justified, and described by students in the materials and methods required for M1S2, with a provisional schedule for the project and identification of the tasks that each student will carry out within each group as part of the implementation of the project in M2S3.
+Projects must also be financially realistic and include a provisional budget, and must be able to be completed within the time available in M2S3.

-Teaching is based on a problem-based learning approach, and students are assessed on how they progress in constructing their approach (40% of CC), as well as on their ability to present and defend their project at a final oral (60% of the overall mark)."
+Teaching is based on a problem-based learning approach.
+Students are assessed on how they progress in developing their approach (40% of the final grade), as well as on their ability to present and defend their project in a final oral exam (60% of the final grade).

-M2 Project
+EU M2 Project

 ECTS